medialab/pelote/README.template.md

 # Pelote

-Pelote is a python library full of network-related functions.
+Pelote is a python library full of network-related functions that can be used to complement [networkx](https://networkx.org/) for higher-level tasks.

 It mainly helps with the following things:

-- Conversion of tabular formats to networks (bipartites, citation etc. in the spirit of [Table2Net](https://medialab.github.io/table2net/))
+- Conversion of tabular data to networks (bipartites, citation etc. in the spirit of [Table2Net](https://medialab.github.io/table2net/))
-- Conversion of networks to tabular formats
+- Conversion of networks to tabular data
-- Monopartite projections of bipartite networks
+- Monopartite projections of bipartite graphs
 - Miscellaneous graph helper functions (filtering out nodes, edges etc.)
 - Sparsification of networks
 - Reading & writing of graph formats not found in `networkx` (such as [graphology](https://graphology.github.io/) JSON)

+As such it is the perfect companion to [ipysigma](https://github.com/Yomguithereal/ipysigma), our Jupyter widget that can render interactive graphs directly within your notebooks.

 ## Installation